Long-lost siblings: Best friends in Pennsylvania learn they are sisters after 17 years

 This story takes us back 17 years to Sulzberger Middle School in Philadelphia.
-A 6th-grader, Ashley Thomas, would practice stylizing hair on her new best friend, Toya Wimberly.
+A 6th grader, Ashley Thomas, would practice styling hair on her new best friend, Toya Wimberly.

 Many said the pair looked and acted like sisters.
 They grew up feeling that way, too.